AndrewSpano/Systems-Programming/Project3/README.md

 ## Pipeline

-When executing the [travelMonitor](core/travelMonitor.cc) program, the following actions take place:
+When executing the [travelMonitorClient](core/travelMonitorClient.cc) program, the following actions take place:

-1. A pair of named pipes (for every [Monitor](core/Monitor.cc)) get created and placed in the [pipes](pipes) directory.
-The pair consists of input-output named pipes.
+1. The Network Addresses (IP and port number) for each Monitor are initialized.
-2. The [Monitor](core/Monitor.cc) processes get created with the help of the [fork()](https://man7.org/linux/man-pages/man2/fork.2.html) and [execvp()](https://linux.die.net/man/3/execvp) system calls.
+2. The [monitorServer](core/monitorServer.cc) processes get created with the help of the [fork()](https://man7.org/linux/man-pages/man2/fork.2.html) and [execvp()](https://linux.die.net/man/3/execvp) system calls.
-3. The input of the [travelMonitor](core/travelMonitor.cc) process (Bloom Filter size, Buffer size and root directory) is sent to each [Monitor](core/Monitor.cc) process using the Named Pipes.
+3. Each [monitorServer](core/monitorServer.cc) establishes a connection with the parent ([travelMonitorClient](core/travelMonitorClient.cc)) process.
+If no countries were given in the argument list of the [monitorServer](core/monitorServer.cc), then it quits.
-4. The [travelMonitor](core/travelMonitor.cc) process scans the root directory and assigns countries to each [Monitor](core/Monitor.cc).
+4. Each [monitorServer](core/monitorServer.cc) creates "num_threads" threads that are used to parse the countries directories specified in their arguments.
-5. The [Monitor](core/Monitor.cc) processes parse the files of the specified countries in order to setup their data structures (Linked Lists, Skip Lists and Bloom Filters).
-After the parsing has been completed, pairs (Virus Name - Bloom Filter for that virus) are sent to the parent process ([travelMonitor](core/travelMonitor.cc)).
-The [travelMonitor](core/travelMonitor.cc), with the help of the [poll()](https://man7.org/linux/man-pages/man2/poll.2.html) system call identifies which [Monitor](core/Monitor.cc) processes have finished, in order to accept their data first, thus not wasting time waiting.
+5. The [monitorServer](core/monitorServer.cc) processes parse the files of the specified countries in order to setup their data structures (Linked Lists, Skip Lists and Bloom Filters).
+After the parsing has been completed, pairs (Virus Name - Bloom Filter for that virus) are sent to the parent process ([travelMonitorClient](core/travelMonitorClient.cc)).
+The [travelMonitorClient](core/travelMonitorClient.cc), with the help of the [poll()](https://man7.org/linux/man-pages/man2/poll.2.html) system call identifies which [monitorServer](core/monitorServer.cc) processes have finished, in order to accept their data first, thus not wasting time waiting.
-6. The [travelMonitor](core/travelMonitor.cc) process is now ready to accept queries and forward them to the child (Monitor) processes.
+6. The [travelMonitorClient](core/travelMonitorClient.cc) process is now ready to accept queries and forward them to the child (Monitor) processes.

 ## IPC